simonceddy/footy-typescript/readme.md

 This repo contains my latest attempt at simulating an [AFL](https://en.wikipedia.org/wiki/Australian_Football_League) match.

 The simulation runs by generating Actions that correspond to an on field event or a change in match state, then processing those actions within an event loop.
 Which action happens next is determined by the prior action and random number generators, with the eventual goal of factoring in player attributes, entity positions on an xy grid, and match state.
+It's like one big decision tree.

 ## Current Feature State